joerx/docker-nginx/Readme.md

 ## Issues

-Nothing coming out of PHP-land has ever been straightforward and facepalm free - e.g. FPM's configuration-resistant habit of prefixing a ton of crap to each workers output:
+Nothing coming out of PHP-land has ever been facepalm free - e.g. FPM's configuration-resistant habit of prefixing a ton of crap to each workers output:

 ```